Maverick Playing Cards: Collector’s Guide

 |---|---|---|

-| Look & feel | Traditional proportions | Larger corner indices |
+| Look | Traditional proportions | Larger corner indices |

-| Best for | Most table games and classic feel | Group play, distance viewing, easier readability |
+| Best for | Classic everyday look | Group play, easy readability, distance viewing |

-| What changes | Index size only (the deck style and handling remain familiar Maverick) | |
+| Main difference | Index size only | |

-Browse by index: Maverick Standard Index | Maverick Jumbo Index
+Browse by index: Maverick Standard Index | Maverick Jumbo Index | Jumbo vs Standard Index Guide

 Pinochle, Euchre, and Specialty Formats

-Explore these formats here: Maverick Pinochle & Euchre
+Explore: Maverick Pinochle & Euchre

-Collecting Maverick Playing Cards
+Start here: Maverick Playing Cards Bulk

 How to Date Maverick Decks